-During 2017, the Investments Committee met twice (average duration of one and a half hours).
+During 2018, the Investments Committee met twice (average duration of one hour).
+During the current year, the Committee did not meet.
 The meeting attendance percentage of Committee members is reported in the table at the bottom of Section 4.2 of this Report.